harsha0571/cisco_exercises/README.md

  ## STANDARD ACCESS LIST

- ( limited flexibility closer to destination rather than source ... teacher over student if student is being restricted from accessing teacher network)
+   Limited flexibility closer to destination rather than source ... teacher over student if student is being restricted from accessing teacher network

     access-list 10 (upto 99 is standard above is extended list) acesss-list NO deny/permit source destination